 MS is a chronic disease that affects the central nervous system.
 MS blocks the nerve signals that control how strong your muscles are and how well they work.

 Each person’s experience with MS is a little bit different.
 People with MS may feel good one day and then feel painful symptoms the next day.
 Symptoms are also different from person to person.
-Common symptoms are pain, weakness, reduced mobility and vision problems.
+Common symptoms are pain, weakness, reduced mobility, feeling tired and swallowing problems.

-While treatment for MS is different for each person, the tips below may help you feel better.
+While treatment for MS is different for each person, the tips below may help you manage your symptoms.
 These are:

 Can going on a special diet help with MS?